Kkshah508/AI-Customer-Service-Assistant/README.md

-# 🤖 AI Customer Service Assistant - Student Project
+# 🤖 AI Customer Service Assistant

 A basic AI-powered customer service chatbot built as a learning project.
 This simple assistant can have conversations and help with basic customer support questions.